-Oliver Spink

-Forecasting & Capacity Manager Distribution System Operator National Grid
+Oliver Spink Head of System Planning Distribution System Operator National Grid

 The DFES process

 The Distribution Future Energy Scenarios outline the range of credible pathways to 2050 for the change in connections to the distribution network.

 Using the National Grid ESO Future Energy Scenarios (FES) framework, these local stakeholder-informed projections are created on an annual cycle and encompass changes in electricity generation, storage and demand, including electrified transport and heat.